JB-26/website-portfolio/src/blog/2023-06-20-guide-to-blogs.markdown

 - upgrading packages
 - a new post

 This project has been fun to work on.
 Plus, it’s even helped me get job interviews and offers.
 Whenever I attend a job interview, this blog always gets brought up.
+Plus, I've learnt a lot about CSS and working with mobile devices along the way!
 So I decided to write up this post about how you can get started with a blog.
 I covered on *why* you should start a blog back in [2021](https://joshblewitt.dev/blog/2021-11-28-why-blog/) (which honestly feels like a lifetime ago, the info in that post is still valid so go read it), but this post is more about ****how**** you can get started with a blog.

 So, let’s jump in with a quick summary on why.